 Note: Execute command without brackets<>.

-When you execute the command it will open the browser page.
+When you execute the command, it will open the browser page.
 The following page will contain information about the command that was inputted.
 The current information should be enough for any beginner to start and attempt using some commands.
-In the next section, we will demonstrate how to get official documentation help in git bash.
+The next section will demonstrate how to get official documentation help in git bash.

 To view the available Git guides, navigate to the Guides page.
-Each guide has a summary of what is covered included on the page.
+Each guide summarizes what is covered and included on the page.
 For example, the “attributes” guide defines attributes in git per path, and the “everyday” guide includes common commands.

 git help <guide_name>

-Once the command gets executed then it will open the manual page in the browser.
+Once the command gets executed, it will open the manual page in the browser.

 Conclusion:

 We have now reached the end of this git help tutorial.
-I hope you will now be able to spend some time on git bash and practice all of these commands.
-If you are facing any errors or doubts you can ask in the comment section.
+I hope you can now spend some time on git bash and practice all of these commands.
+If you are facing any errors or doubts, you can ask in the comment section.